cmorman89/cmorman89/README.md

 ![NyxEngine Logo](docs/readme_assets/nyx-logo-horizontal.png)

 ## **NyxEngine:**
-An experimental, high-performance game engine and rendering pipeline for the terminal.
+An experimental, high-performance graphic rendering pipeline and game engine for the terminal.
 Written in Python with NumPy.

 **See it in action: [NyxEngine (GitHub Pages)](https://cmorman89.github.io/nyx-engine)**